Top 5 AdSense Alternatives That Pay Well in 2026

 Requirements for Approval:

-They clearly disclose their exact traffic requirements as at least 100,000 pageviews per month, and based on my findings, they’re known to be selective about the sites they accept.
-The focus is on content quality, and they look for sites that have engaged audiences in specific niches.
+They clearly disclose their exact traffic requirements as at least 25,000 pageviews per month (plus other eligibility criteria like traffic geography, content quality, and site setup), and based on my findings, they’re known to be selective about the sites they accept.

 Earning Potential: